 ʻAha Pūnana Leo

-Pilina First, its partners, and associates have worked with ʻAha Pūnana Leo in varying capacities over the last 20+ years, advocating alongside and in support of its leadership
+Pilina First and associates have worked with ʻAha Pūnana Leo in varying capacities over the last 20+ years, advocating alongside and in support of its leadership

 to advance their vision of E Ola ka ʻŌlelo Hawaiʻi, the Hawaiian Language Shall Live.
 Pilina First’s fluency in ʻōlelo Hawaiʻi, grounded in a fundamental understanding of a Hawaiian perspective and worldview, has made for a longstanding and mutually beneficial partnership.